Note: This article was first published in 2016.

-This weekend (this Friday, April 5, 2019), thousands of Hongkongers will visit their ancestral graves to pay their respects on Ching Ming.
+This weekend, thousands of Hongkongers will visit their ancestral graves to pay their respects on Ching Ming.
 For many, the traditions are elaborate.
 That was the case for George Bayley, a long-time British-born resident of Hong Kong.
 The last time he accompanied his wife and her family on Ching Ming, they climbed up a hill to their family tomb.

 “It was very overgrown, so they hacked away at the undergrowth to clear it,” he recalls.
 “My father-in-law then lit two candles and placed them at the tomb entrance.
 After that, he lit a bundle of joss sticks off the candles and handed three to each person, who all bowed three times to the tomb and planted them in the ground, as you would a god in a temple.”
 That was followed by three more joss sticks on each side of the tomb, along with a bowl of rice left at the back.
 Three cups were lined up in front and filled with wine.
 Ghost money was put on the ground.
 Then his father-in-law cut the throat of a live chicken, splashing blood over the money.
 Firecrackers followed.
 Finally, he says, “the food was picked up and the wine poured over the ground in front of the tomb.
 When we got home, the food was presented to the ancestral tablets at the family altar.”